jingzhian/mkdocs-md-notes/docs/ophthalmology.md

  Hypertensive retinopathy presents with blurred vision, sometimes with limited visual field defects.
 Examination shows arteriovenous nicking, copper wiring, flame hemorrhages, cotton-wool spots, and optic disc edema.

+Hypertension can cause progressive arteriolar changes in the retina.
+Most patients with hypertensive retinopathy are asymptomatic; symptoms can occur due to retinal hemorrhage but typically present acutely with monocular vision loss.

 - Patients with hypertensive retinopathy are usually asymptomatic
 - The eye is the only place in the body where blood vessels can be observed directly- end organ disease manifestation